-- 1 In the Channels docker, click the channel that you want to edit.
-If the Channels docker is not open, click Image > Channels. - 2 Edit the image.
+- 1 In the Channels inspector, click the channel that you want to edit. - If the Channels inspector is not open, click Image > Channels. - 2 Edit the image.

-You can click the composite channel at the top of the Channels docker to view the edited image.
+You can click the composite channel at the top of the Channels inspector to view the edited image.